andycranston/raritan-luascripts/README.md

 ## monitor-current.lua

 This script monitors the current being drawn on each outlet on the PDU.
-If an outlet goes from a state of drawing current to not drawing any current then an email is sent via the action "Email Action" on the PDU.
+If the difference between the last reading taken and the most recent reading exceeds a threshold and email is sent.
+A significant fluctuation in the amount of current being drawn from an outlet could be of interest.

-I recommend changing the value of the `POLL_INTERVAL_IN_SECONDS` to something appropriate for your PDU environment.
-60 for sixty seconds would be a good starting point.
+I recommend changing the values of `POLL_INTERVAL_IN_SECONDS` and `THRESHOLD_VALUE_IN_AMPS` to something appropriate for your PDU environment.

 ----------------------------------------------------